Comet McNaught: Discovery

 As it reached perihelion on 12 January, it became the brightest comet since Comet Ikeya–Seki in 1965.
 The comet was dubbed the Great Comet of 2007 by Space.com.
 On 13 and 14 January 2007, the comet attained an estimated maximum apparent magnitude of −5.5.
 It was bright enough to be visible in daylight about 5°–10° southeast of the Sun from 12 to 14 January.
-Perigee (closest approach to the Earth) was 15 January 2007, at a distance of 0.82 AU.
+The closest approach to the Earth occurred on 15 January 2007, at a distance of 0.82 AU.

 After passing the Sun, McNaught became visible in the Southern Hemisphere.
 In Australia, according to Siding Spring Observatory at Coonabarabran, where the comet was discovered, it was to have reached its theoretical peak in brightness on Sunday 14 January just after sunset, when it would have been visible for 23 minutes.
 On 15 January the comet was observed at Perth Observatory with an estimated apparent magnitude of −4.0.